 He is a first class example of a GGSB taught Business Developer, who has successfully applied his know-how and initiative to transform his business ideas into reality.
-Following his graduation in 2012, Adel was approached with the exciting challenge of developing an innovative and unique hydroponic system that would be economically feasible to build and run in Egypt, his homeland.
+Following his graduation, Adel was approached with the exciting challenge of developing an innovative and unique hydroponic system that would be economically feasible to build and run in Egypt, his homeland.

 During the second semester of the MSc Business Development program I had the chance to participate in the Procter and Gamble Information and Decision Solution Challenge in Istanbul, Turkey.

 During this event, I was able to put into practice the different learning acquired during the different modules at GGSB.
 Those learnings definitely boosted my performance at the business challenge where together with an amazing team, we managed to rank first.
 Based on my performance, I was offered a 6 month internship as a business analyst in a Customer Business Development team at P&G Paris.

 The main highlight of this experience was the responsibility that was offered to me on trying to change the way business is done using deep data analysis and pitching new solutions to customers.
 After that, I joined GOOGLE EMEA HQ in Dublin for the role of Account Manager for Middle East and North Africa for the Adsense product.
 Supporting publishers from 19 different countries and helping them monetizing their websites is my daily task.
 That's definitely the biggest responsibility I've ever had!